openworm/NeuroPAL/README.md

 This repository contains some test scripts which use the NeuroPAL datasets.

+**Note: Work in progress!
+Subject to change without notice!
+Please get in contact if you would like to reuse this dataset, to help improve the quality of the conversion**

 # Head and tail datasets

 The original publication on NeuroPAL was: Eviatar Yemini, Albert Lin, Amin Nejatbakhsh, Erdem Varol, Ruoxi Sun, Gonzalo E. Mena, Aravinthan D.T.
 Samuel, Liam Paninski, Vivek Venkatachalam, Oliver Hobert, <b>NeuroPAL: A Multicolor Atlas for Whole-Brain Neuronal Identification in <i>C. elegans</i></b>,